raphaelquast/EOmaps/docs/EOmaps_examples.rst

 -  **Callback functions** can easily be attached to the plot to turn it into an interactive plot-widget!

-   - | there’s a nice list of (customizeable) pre-defined callbacks accessible via:
+   - | there’s a nice list of (customizable) pre-defined callbacks accessible via:
      | ``m.cb.click``, ``m.cb.pick``, ``m.cb.keypress`` and ``m.cb.dynamic``

       -  use ``annotate`` (and ``clear_annotations``) to create text-annotations